ObolNetwork/charon-distributed-validator-cluster/README.md

 > Remember: Please make sure any existing validator has been shut down for
 > at least 3 finalised epochs before starting the charon cluster,
 > otherwise your validator could be slashed.

-## Integrating Vouch with charon cluster

-[Vouch](https://github.com/attestantio/vouch) is a validator client (VC) for ethereum.
-The following outlines how we support vouch in a charon distributed validator cluster.

-### Requirements
-- The `vouch/` directory contains a basic vouch config file `vouch.yml` which is programmatically populated by `run.sh`.
-- `Dockerfile` is used for building vouch image which uses `run.sh` as entrypoint.
-- The `run.sh` script:
-    - Creates an [ethdo](https://github.com/wealdtech/ethdo) wallet which imports the keystores created during dkg ceremony or with `charon create cluster` command.
-    - Adds the `beacon-node-address` for vouch VC to use.
-This is obtained from `VOUCH_BEACON_NODE_ADDRESS` environment variable in `docker-compose.yml`.
-    - Starts the validator client.

-### Why is custom config required?
-- Vouch requires a [configuration file](https://github.com/attestantio/vouch/blob/master/docs/configuration.md#the-configuration-file) called `vouch.yml` (or `vouch.json`).
-This config requires certain fields that are specific to running a instance of vouch.
-- Timeout is set to 10s in `vouch.yml` for all the strategies supported to allow sufficient time for fetching duties for DVT.
-- Since vouch supports wallets created by ethdo, `run.sh` script is needed to import the keystores and create a corresponding ethdo wallet.
-- Creation of wallet is done programatically since each VC has different set of keystores.

 # Troubleshooting